 The rule for hard finishes in any room is you get one pattern and THAT’S IT.
 After that, all other surfaces must be as close to SOLID as you can possibly find (I know sometimes it’s not easy to do this).

 If you follow this rule, you will be happy with your kitchen or bathroom and not just want to MOVE OUT immediately, by the time all is said and done.
+Trust me.

 image via Made by Girl

-It’s hard to fine a tile floor that doesn’t have a LOT of pattern.
+It’s hard to find a tile floor that doesn’t have a LOT of pattern.
 And the problem with a completely solid tile in white or cream is it starts looking too modern for most kitchens.
 This one works (above) with the patterned granite countertop.

 I am not a big fan of granite because I think I would get tired of it really fast but if I had a granite countertop in this colour, I would install the same gorgeous chandelier.
 It’s like they were made to be in the same room together.
 I love the way it so beautifully relates to the granite.